jiayu-joyce-he/jotto/README.md

 It also allows us to access the current state

 For example, in this project, thunk can help us always dispatch GUESS*WORD, and conditionally dispatch CORRECT_GUESS.
 It also allows us to access \_success* picece of state, so we can determine whether or not to dispatch CORRECT_GUESS.

+#### Thunk Testing Summary

+-   create a store with initial state
+-   dispatch action creator
+-   check to see if state has been updated
+-

+### Moxios (mock requests)

+Using moxios lets us test app:

+1. without testing server and 2) without even running server

+#### How moxios work

+axios will now send request to moxios instead of http.
+The test then specifies what moxios response.
+The test then calls action creator.
+When action creator calls axios, it uses moxios instead of http for request.
+The action creator receives moxios resposne from axios, and use that when it runs the rest of the action creators.

+Tests calls moxios.install().
+It sets moxios as the axios adapter.
+Routes axios calls to moxios intead of http.

+During the test, you'll call moxios.wait().
+It watches for axios calls and it sends a response using the callback passed to .wait().

+To get the most recent request, use for example, const request = moxios.requests.mostRecent()

+Send response using the callbackpassed to .wait(), such as: request.respondWith({
+status: 200,
+response: secretWord
+})

+#### Testing Aysnc Action Creators

+-   create store using storeFactory() with initial state
+-   Async actions: store.dispatch() returns promise
+-   Put tests in .then() callback, and the tests will run after dispatch completes
+-   be careful to see tests fail
+-   if they don't see the tests fail, it's likely that you didn't return store.dispatch() promise

+Note that moxios.wait() is also asynchronous.
+It's more important than ever to see tests fail.
+It's very easy for tests to complete before async.
+Because tests can pass even though assertion fails.
+If you're not careful, the test can exit before promis resolves.

+### Test Redux Components

+Test Component Redux Props

+-   do components have access to the state they need? the action creators they need?
+    Test Action Creator Triggers
+-   use mocks to 'spy' on action creators
+-   are they called when expected?